naturecodevoid/MC-Utilities/README.md

 MC Utilities features easy to use pack making utilities.
 It will generate scripts to build your pack, and install it.
 You just specify a config and run `mcutilspack` in your console, and the scripts will be built.

-When running `mcutilspack`, you need to have MC Utilities installed globally (`npm install mc-utilities`).
+When running `mcutilspack`, you need to have MC Utilities installed globally (`npm install -g mc-utilities`).
 It will generate `build.ps1`, which you run (`pwsh ./build.ps1` or `powershell ./build.ps1`) to build the pack.
 It will also generate `install-java.cmd`, `install-java.sh`, and `install-bedrock.cmd` accordingly to the config.